thelfer/tfel/docs/web/singlecrystal.md

 `@SlipSystems`.
 Those keywords are followed by an array giving the definition of the families of slip systems.

-A slip system is defined by its Burgers'vector and its plane.
+A slip system is defined by its Burgers' vector and its plane.
 In the case of a cubic system, the syntax is as follows:

 ~~~~{.cpp}
 <1,-1,0>{1,1,1}
 ~~~~

-> **Hexagonal systems** For an hexagonal system, a fourth indices
+> **Hexagonal systems** For a hexagonal system, a fourth indices
 > notation is used.

 Thus, an example of the usage of the `@SlidingSystem` keyword is: